aragon/aragon-wiki/docs/tutorials/Aragon_User_Guide.md

 If you are using Aragon on testnet, you can also request test tokens from the Settings page.
 These tokens will be deposited into your organization’s Finance app.

 **Do not send non-ETH tokens to the organization's Finance app address.
-If you want to send non-ETH tokens to your organization, you must use the "Deposit" feature under "New Transfer" in the Finance app.**
+If you want to send non-ETH tokens to your organization, you must follow the instructions for [making a deposit](https://wiki.aragon.org/tutorials/Aragon_User_Guide/#343-new-transfer).**

 [![](images/user_guide/06/101_appssettings1.png)](images/user_guide/06/101_appssettings1.png)